charanadi4u/QABot_mistral/README.md

-# Llama2-Medical-Chatbot
+# Mistral-7B-QA-Chatbot
-This is a medical bot built using Llama2 and Sentence Transformers.
-The bot is powered by Langchain and Chainlit.
+This is a bot built using Mistral-7B and Sentence Transformers.
+The bot is powered by Langchain and Streamlit.
 The bot runs on a decent CPU machine with a minimum of 16GB of RAM.